In this article, I’m sharing the top questions to ask a financial advisor in 2024.

 Instead, use the 3-step process above as a starting point for choosing the best financial advisor for your needs.
 Most importantly, take your time making one of the most important decisions in your financial life.

-While most people can document their financial goals and research different types of advisors, very few investors know EXACTLY what questions to ask a financial advisor.
+While most people can document their financial goals and research different types of advisors, very few investors know EXACTLY what questions to ask.

-To do my part to help, here are the top 7 questions I suggest asking a financial advisor in 2024 and beyond.👇
+To do my part to help, here are the top 7 questions I suggest asking a financial advisor.👇

 A fiduciary financial advisor is legally required to put your interest first.